zenkavi/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a postdoctoral scholar at Caltech working with [Antonio Rangel](http://www.hss.caltech.edu/people/antonio-rangel).
+I am a postdoctoral scholar at Caltech working with .
 I will be joining the [Kravis Department of Integrated Sciences](https://www.cmc.edu/kravis-department-of-integrated-sciences/faculty-and-staff) at Claremont McKenna College in the summer of 2024 as an Assistant Professor.
-I received my PhD from Stanford where I worked with [Russell Poldrack](https://profiles.stanford.edu/russell-poldrack).
-I study neural correlates of decision-making, particularly decisions that involve self-control.
+I received my PhD from Stanford where I worked with [Russell Poldrack](https://profiles.stanford.edu/russell-poldrack) and completed post-doctoral work at Caltech working with [Antonio Rangel](http://www.hss.caltech.edu/people/antonio-rangel).
+I study neurobiological correlates of decisions that involve self-control.
 My work has a strong emphasis on methodological rigor and reproducibility.
 To this end I investigate the psychometric properties of measures in the field and build statistical models for neuroimaging data that account for the brain's network structure.